ali-workshop/NameSpacing-AutoLoading/README.md

 Author:
 Location: LibraryManagement/Classes/Author.php
 Properties: name, birthdate
-Use the UniqueIdentifier trait.
+i use the UniqueIdentifier trait.
 Book:
 Location: LibraryManagement/Classes/Book.php
 Implements Readable interface.
-Properties: title, author (type Author), publishedYear Use the UniqueIdentifier trait.
+Properties: title, author (type Author), publishedYear i use the UniqueIdentifier trait.
 LibraryInventory:
 Location: LibraryManagement/Classes/LibraryInventory.php
 Methods: addBook(Book $book), findBookById($id), listAllBooks()
-Autoloading: Use Composer for autoloading the classes, traits, and interfaces.
+Autoloading:  i use Composer for autoloading the classes, traits, and interfaces.
 Testing:
-Create a test script where you create instances of Author and Book.
+i Create a test script where you create instances of Author and Book.
 Add books to the LibraryInventory and test the inventory methods in the Infernce file.